INS Sarvekshak (J22): Primary task

 INS Sarvekshak had previously visited Mauritius in February 2006 and March 2007 to undertake hydrographic surveys.
 The survey work by INS Sarvekshak was of immense help to Mauritius with regards to fishing, ecosystem preservation and management, establishment of artificial reefs, delimitation of the Continental Shelf of Mauritius and safe navigation of ships and crafts.
 In 2007 the ship surveyed Port Mathurin, Rodrigues, which was last surveyed 133 years ago.

 In 2011 the ship was also deployed in Seychelles to carry out hydrographic surveys off the atoll of Aldabra, Picard Island, Polyminie and part of Malabar Island and Grande-Terre island on the request of Government of Seychelles as the last survey of the area was done back in 1960s.
+As a part of goodwill tour 20 students from Jammu and Kashmir also toured the ship in 2011.

-As part of goodwill tour 20 students from Jammu and Kashmir also toured the ship in 2011.
+On 26 December 2024, INS Sarvekshak reached Port Louis, Mauritius for Joint Hydrographic Survey.

 Solar power

-In 2017 Sarvekshak became the 1st ship of Indian Navy ever to deploy solar power.
-It has innovatively deployed the zero-maintenance solar power system, capable of generating 5.4 kW electricity and replacing the ship’s traditional 4.4 kW emergency diesel alternator.
+In 2017, Sarvekshak became the 1st ship of Indian Navy ever to deploy solar power.
 The installation cost was around Rs.
 19 lakh and the generation cost is Rs.
 12 per kv per hour.
 The estimated savings for a lifespan of about 15 years is around Rs.
 1 crore.
 The current diesel generator consumes a litre of diesel to produce five units of electricity.
-Captain Rajesh Bargoti, the commanding officer of the ship, said It took about six months to put the entire system in place.
-We are now using solar energy for lights and a couple of air conditioners.'
+Captain Rajesh Bargoti, the commanding officer of the ship, said, "It took about six months to put the entire system in place.
+We are now using solar energy for lights and a couple of air conditioners."
 The estimated profit generated in a ship service life of 25 years is Rs 2.7 crore in this small project alone.
 "Even if the system is used for 25 days in one year, the system can repay its cost in less than 10 years while protecting the nature," the Navy said.

-Indian Navy claimed that the 300-Watt panels will generate about 5.4 kW solar power system, and avoid around 165 kg of carbon a day, "So in its 25 years life the total carbon saved is around 15 lakhs kg and 5.75 lakh litres of diesel by this innovation" Noting that the world is looking for clean, renewable sources of energy in order to protect and reduce the harm caused to the environment, the Navy said the deterioration of the environment is highly correlated to the production and usage of fossil-based fuels worldwide.
+Indian Navy claimed that the 300-Watt panels will generate about 5.4 kW solar power system, and avoid around 165 kg of carbon a day, "So in its 25 years life the total carbon saved is around 15 lakhs kg and 5.75 lakh litres of diesel by this innovation".
+Noting that the world is looking for clean, renewable sources of energy in order to protect and reduce the harm caused to the environment, the Navy said the deterioration of the environment is highly correlated to the production and usage of fossil-based fuels worldwide.
 The Navy said it has created a new mechanism to encourage the utilization and development of renewable energy resources.